Frequently Asked Questions

 What are some of the advantages of being an SMAA member?

-The general public is often surprised to discover how rare it is find teachers of authentic traditional Japanese martial arts living outside of Japan.
-Bona fide forms of Japanese martial art offer students fantastic benefits in terms of the development of both mind and body--benefits which are unique and not often found in American or European martial arts.
+The general public is often surprised to discover how rare it is find teachers of authentic traditional Japanese martial arts outside of Japan.
+Bona fide Japanese martial arts offer fantastic benefits in terms of the development of both mind and body--benefits which are unique and not always found in American or European martial arts.

-The SMAA was formed to counteract this situation, and to promote genuinely uncorrupted forms of traditional budo and bujutsu in Western countries.
-Over time, many top Western budo authorities have joined the group, and each of our Directors and Advisors has over 20 years of experience in recognized and bona fide forms of Japanese martial art.
-Each of our Directors holds a minimum rank of sixth dan (or a classical equivalent), and the majority of our Directors and Advisors have spent time in Japan, and they typically have close ties with legitimate budo associations in Japan.
+The SMAA was formed to counteract this situation, and to promote uncorrupted traditional budo and koryu bujutsu in Western and Asian countries.
+Over time, many top Japanese and Western authorities have joined the group, and each of our Directors and Advisors has over 20 years of experience in recognized and bona fide forms of Japanese martial art.
+Each Director holds a minimum rank of sixth dan (or a classical equivalent), and the majority of our Directors and Advisors have spent time in Japan or live in Japan, and they have close ties with legitimate budo associations in Japan.

-Commonly in the West, you can join one of a handful of associations based in Japan that are operating in the USA or Europe, and you will have some opportunity to be exposed to fairly authentic forms of budo.
-On the other hand, you may elect to join one of the many Western martial arts associations, where you will typically be exposed to a Westernized version of budo--a version that is sometimes quite different from its original Japanese structure.
+Commonly in the West, you can join one of a handful of associations based in Japan that are operating in the USA or Europe, and you will have some exposure to fairly authentic forms of budo.
+On the other hand, you may elect to join one of the many Western martial arts associations, where you will typically be exposed to a Westernized version of budo--a version that is sometimes quite different from its original structure.
 Historically, these have usually been the two alternatives available to people living away from of Japan.

 With the advent of the SMAA, however, a third alternative is present.
-The SMAA represents one of very few associations that is based outside of Japan, but which is dedicated to a truly authentic and non-Westernized vision of budo.
-It is run largely by Western people, who are as dedicated to the classical version of budo and bujutsu as their Japanese counterparts; and it is run by Western experts, many whom have deep and extensive ties to other experts and groups in Japan.
+The SMAA represents one of very few associations that is headquartered outside of Japan, but which is dedicated to a truly authentic and non-Westernized vision of budo.
+It includes Japanese teachers, who teach the classical version of budo and bujutsu; and it is run by Western experts, many whom have deep and extensive ties to other experts and groups in Japan.

 These SMAA experts are unpaid volunteers.
-The leadership of the SMAA views the group not as a vehicle for financial gain, but as a means of helping other Western people to discover the amazing advantages of studying authentic and traditional Japanese martial arts.
-As the result, membership fees are inexpensive and rank registration fees are quite reasonable--and all funds go directly to support the SMAA.
+The leadership of the SMAA views the group not as a vehicle for financial gain, but as a means of helping other people discover the advantages of studying authentic and traditional Japanese martial arts.
+As the result, membership fees are inexpensive and rank registration fees are reasonable--and all funds go to support the SMAA.

-We're publishing hard to find and legitimate information about traditional Japanese budo via our website and our quarterly journal.
-Written by leading experts, The SMAA Newsletter and the SMAA website are available to all members of our group.
+We're publishing hard to find and legitimate information about traditional Japanese budo via our website, our blog, and our quarterly journal.
+Written by leading experts, the SMAA Journal, the SMAA Blog, and the SMAA website are available to all members of our group.
+The same can be said for SMAA seminars, featuring some of the most advanced budo sensei in the world, which take place in various locations in the USA and other countries.

 The SMAA goes to great lengths to support its certified instructors.
 Members that have earned teaching certification can recommend their students for promotion to ranks within one of their own.
 In other words, a fifth dan with an SMAA teaching license can recommend his or her students for promotion in the SMAA for ranks up to and including fourth dan.